-Tissue samples were acquired from all western long-eared bat species from across the ranges of these species, including sympatric zones (i.e. individuals collected at the same locality; Fig. 1; Supplemental Table S1, http://datadryad.org/review?doi=doi:10.5061/dryad.b0q2g).
-Some of the samples were donated by museum collections (Supplemental Table S1).
-Our sampling included 80 individuals from M. evotis (34), M. thysanodes (20), M. keenii (12), and M. lucifugus (14), with the latter chosen as an outgroup based on results from Carstens and Dewey (2010), who found that M. lucifugus is sister to the western long-eared complex.
+Tissue samples were acquired from all western longeared bat species from across the ranges of these species, including sympatric zones (i.e., individuals collected at the same locality; Fig. 1; Supplementary Table S1 available on Dryad at http://dx.doi.org/ 10.5061/dryad.b0q2g).
+Some of the samples were donated by museum collections (Supplementary Table S1 available on Dryad).
+Our sampling included 80 individuals from M. evotis (34), M. thysanodes (20), M. keenii (12), and M. lucifugus (14), with the latter chosen as an out-group based on results from Carstens and Dewey (2010), who found that M. lucifugus is sister to the western long-eared complex.
 To identify each species, the Mammal Species of the World classification was followed (Simmons 2005), which is typically based on descriptions of body measurements and fur color variation.
-All specimens included in this study were carefully identified in the field and confirmed by T. Dewey at the University of Michigan Museum of Zoology or by curators at museum collections (see Dewey 2006 and Suppelemntary Table S1).
+All specimens included in this study were carefully identified in the field and confirmed by T. Dewey at the University of Michigan Museum of Zoology or by curators at museum collections (see Dewey (2006) and Supplementary Table S1 available on Dryad).